mvarrone/mvarrone/README.md

 - Currently, I’m transitioning into **Artificial Intelligence**, a field rich with potential and fascinating challenges.

 ## 🎓 AI Studies and Specializations
-- 🌱 I have completed the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) by Stanford University and DeepLearning.AI to build a solid AI foundation.
+- 🌱 [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) by Stanford University and DeepLearning.AI to build a solid AI foundation.
 You can follow my journey at [machine-learning-specialization](https://github.com/mvarrone/machine-learning-specialization)

 ### 📚 Current specialization
 - [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) by Stanford University and DeepLearning.AI to deepen my understanding of neural networks and advanced AI concepts.
+You can follow my journey at [deep-learning-specialization](https://github.com/mvarrone/deep-learning-specialization)

 ### 📅 Upcoming Courses
 #### After completing my current specialization, I plan to dive into: